aws-samples/aws-get-started-workshop/content/05-optional/02-federated-access-to-aws/03-aws-sso-ad.md

 * [Connect AWS SSO to AWS Managed Active Directory](https://docs.aws.amazon.com/singlesignon/latest/userguide/connectawsad.html) running in a VPC in the Master account
 * [Connect AWS SSO to an On-Premises Active Directory](https://docs.aws.amazon.com/singlesignon/latest/userguide/connectonpremad.html) using a VPC in the Master Account that has an established VPN or Direct Connect connection to the on-premises datacenter.
 * [How to Connect Your On-Premises Active Directory Using AD Connector](https://aws.amazon.com/blogs/security/how-to-connect-your-on-premises-active-directory-to-aws-using-ad-connector/)

+## Multi-Factor authentication

+Multi-factor authentication (MFA) is supported with AWS SSO.
+If you choose to use a third party identity provider, review the documentation for that product on how to configure MFA.
+[See the User Guide](https://docs.aws.amazon.com/singlesignon/latest/userguide/enable-mfa.html) for MFA considerations and options on AWS SSO.